kallewesterling/django-app-documentation/django-app-docs/README.md

 ### Add a new workshop

-Are you trying to create a new workshop for an already existing installation of django-app?
-You will find instructions in [Setting up a new workshop](setup-workshop.md).
+Are you trying to create a new workshop for an already existing installation of `django-app`?
+You will find instructions in the [front-end documentation](../README.md).